-Lissenung Island Resort is like a small paradise in the middle of the South Pacific, just one resort on a pretty, secluded island.
-The island is a short boat ride away from Kavieng, fantastic reefs which are amongst the finest in PNG and has a fully qualified PADI dive centre on site.
-Lissenung Island has a soft pink sand beach, which is extremely rare in PNG; the perfect place for happy hour drinks as the sun goes down.
+Lissenung Island Resort is a remote little South Pacific paradise.
+The island is a short boat ride away from Kavieng, with coral reefs some of the finest in PNG and a soft pink sand beach, extremely rare in PNG; the perfect place for happy hour drinks as the sun goes down.

-Nearby Kavieng, the main town of New Ireland province, is a remote area even by PNG standards.
+Kavieng, in the province of New Ireland, is remote even by PNG standards.
 Supply ships arrive irregularly, and produce we take for granted at our local supermarkets may be scarce for months at a time.
-Under these difficult circumstances, the inventive menus prepared in the Lissenung kitchen deserve high praise indeed, as does their little herb and vegetable patch.
+Under these difficult circumstances, the well-tended kitchen garden and some inventive menus prepared in the Lissenung kitchen are well-received by guests.
 Fish, lobster, crayfish and chicken feature quite often, and vegetarian versions may also be ordered at any time.
 Meat and milk products are always difficult to find in this part of the world.

-Almost all of the 7 rooms now feature spotlessly clean, modern en suite bathrooms, spacious covered verandas (some with daybeds), gleaming wooden floors and the intricate woodwork the Kavieng region is famous for.
+Almost all of the seven rooms now feature modern en suite bathrooms, spacious covered verandas (some with daybeds), gleaming wooden floors and the intricate woodwork the Kavieng region is famous for.
 There are three bungalow blocks, each bungalow has two private rooms.
 Six rooms have their own private facilities.
-1 room has shared shower and toilet building which are just a short stroll away.
+1 room has a shared shower and toilet building a short stroll away.
 An on-demand hot water system has been installed in all standard room bathrooms for hot showers.
 Every room has ceiling fans, fly-screens and mosquito nets.
 Sandy pathways, fringed by fragrant floral plants and tropical shrubs, meander between all bungalows and beach facilities.
 At night tiki lights lead the way to the main house.

 The main house